reebalazs/ubikdb/README.md

 This screencast was made after the first two days of development.
 It is intended to show the basics of how ubikDB will work.
-The real-time data sharing shown in the demo is written in only **11 lines** of HTML and **3 lines** of JavaScript code.
+The real-time synchronized form widget of the demo is written in only **11 lines** of HTML and **3 lines** of JavaScript code.

 [![Play Video](https://dl.dropboxusercontent.com/u/16162405/ubikDB_0__starting_up.png)]( http://vimeo.com/reebalazs/ubikdb-0)